-Costs incurred of £13,059,000 in the setting up of the original senior debt and loan notes have been capitalised and are being amortised over the period of the loans.
-Additional costs of £1,294,000 were incurred during the period for the raising of a new incremental revolving debt facility, these have also been capitalised and are being amortised over the remaining period of the loan.
+Costs incurred of £8,094,000 in the setting up of the Senior Credit Facilities have been capitalised and are being amortised over the period of the loans.
 See note 6 for details of the charge to the profit and loss account.

-The Group has entered into a number of interest rate derivatives to hedge against the interest rate risk on the Senior Debt.
-The derivatives were entered into at the refinancing date, 24 March 2017.
-The total fair value of these derivatives at the balance sheet date was $\pounds(15,904,000)$ (2020: $\pounds(46,320,000)$ ), which is based on a third party bank valuation and includes a further adjustment to factor in credit risk exposure on the mark-to-market valuations.
-The principal amount covered by interest rate derivatives at the balance sheet date was $\pounds450,000,000$ (2020: $\pounds450,000,000$ ).
+The Group has entered into a number of interest rate derivatives to hedge against the interest rate risk on the Senior Credit Facilities.
+The derivatives were entered into at the refinancing date, 28 January 2022.
+The total fair value of these derivatives at the balance sheet date was (£6,184,000) (2021: (£15,904,000)), which is based on a third party bank valuation and includes a further adjustment to factor in credit risk exposure on the mark-to-market valuations.
+The principal amount covered by interest rate derivatives at the balance sheet date was £150,000,000 (2021: £450,000,000).